mushcatshiro/CS-basics/Software Engineering/aws/storage.md

   - mainly used to prevent unintended delete and version control (roll back)
   - files prior to versioning enabled will have version null
   - suspeding versioning will not delete pervious version
+  - once enabled cannot be disabled only suspended

+> inbound traffic to S3 is free

 ### S3 Bucket Replication